implse/Sorting_Algorithms/README.md

 in terms of complexity and stability.

 Tim Sort is an hybrid algorithm, an efficient combination of a number of other algorithms.

+The algorithm finds subsequences of the data that are already ordered (runs) and uses them to sort the remainder more efficiently.

 - A particular algorithm is used to split the input array into sub-arrays.
 - Each sub-array is sorted with a simple Insertion Sort.